Garduña

 A Calabrian folk song suggests a much larger legacy.
-It tells the story of three Garduña "brothers" or three Spanish knights who fled Spain in the 17th century after washing with blood the honour of their seduced sister.
+It tells the story of three Garduña "brothers" or three Spanish knights, Osso, Mastrosso and Carcagnosso, who fled Spain in the 17th century after washing with blood the honour of their seduced sister.
 They were shipwrecked on the island of Favignana, near Sicily.
-Osso, devoted to Saint George, stayed in Sicily and founded the Mafia or Cosa Nostra; Mastrosso, protected by Saint Michael, made his way to Calabria and founded the 'Ndrangheta; and Carcagnosso, a devotee of the Virgin Mary, made his way to Naples and founded the Camorra.
+From there Osso supposedly founded the Sicilian Mafia, Mastrosso the Camorra, and Carcagnosso the Calabrian 'Ndrangheta.
+It is a persisting myth told to Calabrian recruits when they prepare to adhere to the local 'Ndrangheta clan.

 Additionally, the circumstances surrounding the original shipwreck seem to suggest their main occupations as pirates, and alludes to a connection with pirates throughout the Spanish Empire, including the Americas.
 Similar traditions are told of three Buddhist monks founding the Chinese Triads.